Pima County Legal Advocate’s Office (Summer Only)

 • Other tasks necessary in operating a public criminal defense office

-Purpose of the Internship
+Purpose of Internship

 Student interns will gain experience in working in a public criminal defense office and gain knowledge by working on actual cases.
 Students will learn about how the criminal justice system works and develop skills integral to the practice of law, including case analysis, client communications, and mitigation preparation.

-Agency Minimum Qualifications
+Agency Qualifications (minimum)

 Ability to get along well with others; flexibility; interest in criminal defense.

-Agency Preferred Qualifications
+Agency Qualifications (preferred)

 Experience working with disadvantaged people, including those who are indigent, have mental health issues, or have problems with drug or alcohol abuse.

-How to apply
+How to Apply

-Email cover letter and resume to Kevin.Burke@pima.gov
+Email cover letter and resume to Kevin Burke

 Sponsor Organization